frgmntedflower/Nook/README.md

 - If you can write it in an afternoon, write it in an afternoon.
 - Fast beats fancy.
 A redraw should never be visible.
 - If a feature needs a manual, it's the wrong feature.
 - Read the source.
-It should be short enough to actually read.
+No spyware or bloatware bs.

 ## Status